Click here to view the timeline of G1 and G2 requirements.

 Introduction to the physiology of neurons.
 Topics include structure and function of ion channels, generation and propagation of action potentials, and physiology of synaptic transmission.
 Includes problem sets and reading of original papers.

 Note: Offered jointly with the Medical School as NB 714.0.

 Prerequisite: Introductory neurobiology.

 Neurobiology 327.
 Rotations in Neuroscience

 Fridays in September, October and November, 2:00 to 6:00

 This course is designed to introduce the faculty research activities to new students.
-The first semester consists of weekly three-hour sessions at each research center of the Program.
-Faculty members at the centers present short research seminars with laboratory demonstrations (three-four presentations/week).
+The first semester consists of several poster sessions held at various central locations such as the Kirby Neurobiology Center at Boston Children's Hospital and the Center for Brain Science at Harvard University.

 Offered Courses – Spring Term:

 Rachel Wilson, Rick Born, John Assad, Michael Do, Chris Harvey, Gabriel Kreiman, Margaret Livingstone, and John Maunsell

 This course serves as an introduction to major themes in systems neuroscience.
 Our goal is to equip students with the knowledge they need to understand the fundamental concepts underlying current research in the neurophysiology of central circuits.
 Each week is dedicated to a different theme, and will draw on research from a variety of different sensorimotor modalities and model organisms.